Are you looking for the best laptops for architecture students? This is the article for you.

 For this type of use, a computer for making medium-high-end architecture is all you need: for example, the budget configuration that you can see at the end of this article constitutes an excellent compromise between cost and performance and will be able to accompany you in your studies and workshops without batting an eye.

-However, as the projects become larger and more complex things get complicated and, especially in the professional sphere, real vampires of resources such as 3D Studio Max and Revit come into play.
+However, as the projects become larger and more complex things get complicated, and, especially in the professional sphere, real vampires of resources such as 3D Studio Max and Revit come into play.

 Let’s understand, a computer for making mid-range architecture already meets the minimum requirements of these two applications, and for relatively simple jobs it is still a valid option … but keep in mind that as the complexity of the projects increases, the use of resources increases exponentially.